TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 69/Psalms 69.9.md

 ---

-For the zeal of thy house hath eaten me up; And the reproaches of them that reproach thee are fallen upon me.
+For the zeal of your house consumes me.
+The reproaches of those who reproach you have fallen on me.